Vchitect/VBench/vbench2_beta_i2v/README.md

 This information is recorded in `vbench2_beta_i2v/data/i2v-bench-info.json`, under `type` key for each image.
 It is also recorded in `vbench2_beta_i2v/vbench2_i2v_full_info.json`, under `image_type` key for each image.
 More statistics will be released.

 <a name="caption"></a>
-### 2.5.
+### 2.6.
 Captions

 First, we use captioning models like [CoCa](https://laion.ai/blog/coca/) and [BLIP2](https://github.com/salesforce/LAVIS/blob/main/examples/blip2_instructed_generation.ipynb) to generate captions for each image.
 Then, we manually screen and optimize the captions generated for each image.
-For example, we remove expressions referring to the image, such as "an image of" or "a picture of", or modify descriptions that do not match the image, and add descriptions about motion.
-Finally, we obtain the current captions.
+For example, we remove expressions referring to the image, such as "an image of" or "a picture of", modify descriptions that do not match the image, and add descriptions about motion.

 ## 3. Dimension Suite